-ANTH-4023, Celtic Musics and Invented Traditions in Atlantic Canada
+ANTH-4023.
+Celtic Musics in Atlantic Canada

 This course examines the musical traditions of the Irish and Scottish diasporas in Atlantic Canada.
 The course materials consider the historical context of Irish and Scottish migration to Atlantic Canada in the 18th and 19th centuries, contact and cross-fertilization with other musics in the region, the development of locally-specific musical traditions (related to, but not the same as, Irish and Scottish musics), folk revivalism in the second half of the 20th century, and contemporary musical genres and practices.
-This course is intended for fourthyear students.
-Prerequisite: At least 15 credit hours in ANTH, or permission of the instructor.
+This course is intended for fourth-year students.
+Prerequisite: ANTH 3913 or permission of the instructor.